Commerce Inn: Reviews and accolades

-The restaurant received a mixed review from the food critic for The New York Times, Pete Wells.
+The restaurant received a mixed review from the food critic for The New York Times, Pete Wells, in 2022.
 Wells contrasted the ambiance of the restaurant unfavorably with those cultivated at other restaurants owned by Williams and Sodi, writing that the restaurant does not "[invite] you to linger for hours."
 Wells further noted that candles might have helped soften the "Protestant severity" of the interior, but did refer to the furniture as "more comfortable than its penitential appearance suggests".

 Wells' review of the food was also mixed, with praise focused on the meat, positively emphasizing generous portion sizes.
 Wells wrote unfavorably about the items on the "regular" menu, as opposed to dishes offered as specials.
 Wells in particular criticized the quality of the rarebit and the cod cakes, referring to them respectively as "melted and congealed Cheddar on toast" and as not "[holding] a lot of cod".
 Grub Street restaurant critic Adam Platt also criticized the rarebit and cod cakes, though on different grounds.
 Platt wrote that the cheese on the rarebit "wasn't quite melted" and that the cod cakes were "listless" and that they "lacked any trace of...just-cooked crunch."
 Wells and Platt both anticipated that the arrival of spring—both reviews were written in winter—might meaningfully change the quality of the food at Commerce Inn, given the impact the season has on ease of access to fresh produce.

+In November 2023, Wells included Commerce Inn on a list of taverns in New York City where one could "have a drink and a bite while you escape the weather and anything else that’s giving you the chills".

 Other critics have praised the roast chicken.